What You Need To Know About Torn Labrum Shoulder Surgery Options

 • Those caused by significant trauma, such as a dislocation

-• Those caused by repetitive micro-trauma, like throwing a ball
+• Those caused by repetitive microtrauma, like throwing a ball

 • Those caused by normal labral degeneration that occurs with age